 Third, hydration.
 Two litres – you know what to do.

 Fourth, Hydrolyzed Collagen.
 This works best with a major loading dose: 3 heaping tablespoons blended in fruit juice, twice a day.
 That’s it.
 Not just when you remember, or when you feel like it, or you’ll ‘try,’ but every single morning and every single night.
 This will be about a pound per week, but just continue until the damage is repaired.
 Most people notice ancillary benefits in other areas – skin improves, hair growth, weight loss, lean muscle gain, other chronic arthritic areas resolve.
 Nice bonus, but that’s not our focus here.
 We are out to cure the Frozen Shoulder – completely.
 This step right here can be 80% of the cure.

 Fifth, fish oil.
 Back to the old fashioned ways.
 They worked because they were enormously successful as antioxidants and anti-inflammatories.
 Try 3 capsules per day.
 Miss days if you want to keep the Syndrome.

 Now for the chiropractic techniques.

 1. Clear the brachial plexus from any possible subluxation via vertebral adjustment.
 If you don’t know what that means, woe unto your patients.
 We know what schools you went to.
 Time for some education.
 Neurology courses, basic chiropractic courses – not the yammering insipid ones.
 The legit ones.
-This obstruction can be the sole and only cause of these conditions, and you can balance meridians, rub neurolymphatics, do core exercises till the cows come home and nothing may have any effect whatsoever until the simple subluxation is reduced.
+This obstruction can be the sole and only cause of these conditions, and you can balance meridians, rub neurolymphatics, shake and bake, do core exercises till the cows come home and nothing may have any effect whatsoever until the simple subluxation is reduced.

 2. Neuromuscular re-balancing.
-There are many versions of this approach, varying from completely senseless to truly miraculous.
+There are many versions of this approach, varying from the completely senseless to truly miraculous.
 The usual variables apply, as with any form of physical medicine: